LtAirman/ChargeFieldTopics/README.md

 or not.

-After the atom is built, the atom can be spun with up to 19 different rotation controls which spin each of the atom's 'slots' (this needs to be consolidated).
+After the atom is built, the atom can be spun with up to 19 different rotation controls which spin each of the atoms' 'slots' (this needs to be consolidated).
 Each slot may contain a neutron or a proton, or both, or a single stack of up to 6 protons, 6 neutrons and 6 electrons.
 Each atom has up to 19 occupied slots